oblivia-simplex/feral_machines/posts/2022-04-23--do-you-garden.md

 “No, no, sorry, no, it was just a stu – just a wasp.
 It was just a really, really big wasp.
 In the, uh, fuck –” He felt his face getting hotter.

 “Ash, you appear to be having a reaction.
-I need you to answer me, Ash." he said, in a painfully clear and measured tone,.
-"Are you allergic to bees??”
+I need you to answer me, Ash," he said, in painfully clear and measured tones.
+"Are you allergic to bees?”

 “No. Sorry,” he said.
 “No, sorry, I’m not.
 It’s… I’m… it’s fine, I’m okay.”